What is Vitamin ZZZ?

 Because sleep (ZZZ) is considered the third pillar of health, along with healthy diet and exercise.
 It’s as vital to our well being as the vitamins we take or seek out in the foods we eat.

 Writer’s guidelines are cited below and should answer all your questions.

 SHC is looking for flash fiction (under 1000 words), poetry (free verse, formal, prose poems), personal essays (under 2000 words), short or flash-length experimental/hybrid work, and creative nonfiction (under 2000 words) on sleep health, sleep disorders, sleep deprivation, sleep habits, sleep medicine, dreams… anything directly correlated with the biological process of sleep.

 HINT: We are always on the hunt for

 if this is your jam, send it our way!

 Only the highest quality literary writing should be submitted.
 This work is intended to be part of SHC’s provocative literary series devoted to a mainstream readership of people interested in sleep health, including people seeking sleep health information, people suffering from sleep problems, and caregivers concerned about the sleep problems of their charges.

-2. Submit only 1 (1000-word+) prose submission at a time, or up to 5 poems or 2 flash prose pieces (totaling up to 1000 words) at a time.
+- Submit only 1 (1000-word+) prose submission at a time, or up to 5 poems or 2 flash prose pieces (totaling up to 2000 words) at a time.